The best ways to get to South West England by train, car, plane or ferry, with routes, travel times and practical tips.

 Practicalities

-Coach Travel to South West England: Affordable Routes & Options
+Coach Travel to South West England: Cheapest Routes and Tips

-If speed isn’t essential, long-distance coaches are one of the best-value ways to reach South West England.
-They are handy during peak holiday periods or when trains are busy or expensive.
-Major services run to Bristol, Taunton, Exeter, Plymouth, Newquay and Truro, with direct links from London Heathrow and Bristol Airport.
+If speed isn’t essential, long-distance coaches are one of the best-value ways to reach South West England, with direct services to Bristol, Taunton, Exeter, Plymouth, Newquay and Truro, including connections from London Heathrow and Bristol Airport.

 Overnight coaches are available on longer routes, giving you an extra night’s travel while potentially saving on accommodation costs – ideal for budget travellers.